Topological supersymmetry breaking: Definition and stochastic generalization of chaos and the limit of applicability of statistics: Random "Step-Like" Dynamics

+The above equality can be easily proved with the use of Eq.(\ref{dUCommute}), the nilpotency property, $\hat d^2 = 0$, and $e^{s\hat d} = \hat 1 + s\hat d$, which follows from the nilpotency property.

 Just as for any other symmetry, the eigenstates of the GTO of the same eigenvalue make up irreducible representations of $\hat d$-symmetry.
-In the eigenstates' basis, the exterior derivative has the following form:

-with the Jordan blocks corresponding to the two-dimensional non-$\hat d$-symmetric bosonic-fermionic (BF)\footnote{In the high-energy physics language, the states with even and odd number or fermions (ghosts in our case, see below) are referred to as bosonic and fermionic states respectively.} pairs (multiplets) and the diagonal zeros to the one-dimensional $\hat d$-symmetric singlets.
+There are only two types of irreducible representations of $\hat d$-symmetry - the one-dimensional $\hat d$-symmetric singlets and two-dimensional non-$\hat d$-symmetric bosonic-fermionic (BF) pairs (multiplets).\footnote{In the high-energy physics language, the states with even and odd number of fermions (ghosts in our case, see below) are referred to as bosonic and fermionic states respectively.} In the eigenstates' basis, the exterior derivative has the following form:

+with zeros corresponding to the $\hat d$-symmetric singlets and the Jordan blocks corresponding to the non-$\hat d$-symmetric pairs.

-Following Ref. \cite{WittenForms}, we can now give the field theoretic representation to the theory.
-This is done by the formal introduction of the anticommuting fields called Fadeev-Popov ghosts instead of differentials $\chi^i \equiv dx^i \wedge$.
-In these notations, the wavefunctions in Eq.(\ref{DForms}) become
+Following Ref.\cite{WittenForms}, we can now turn to the field theoretic representation of the theory.
+This is done by the formal introduction of the anticommuting fields that in the pathingeral formulation of the theory can be called the Fadeev-Popov ghosts.
+The ghosts are formal notation for the differentials, $\chi^i \equiv dx^i \wedge$.
+In this notation, the wavefunctions in Eq.(\ref{DForms}) become